 For a complete statement of our commitment to people with disabilities, please refer to our “Statement of Commitment”.

 Randstad Canada provides individualized emergency response information to employees with disabilities when the information is required based on an employee’s known accommodation needs.
 We are committed to providing customers and clients with publicly available emergency information in an accessible format and with appropriate communications supports upon request.

 In addition to the training provided to our employees under the Accessibility Standards for Customer Service, Randstad Canada provides training to our employees on the requirements of the Integrated Accessibility Standards and on the Human Rights Code as it relates to people with disabilities.
 Training is provided in a way that best suits the actual duties of our employees.

-Randstad Canada will endeavour to complete the required training of its employees by January 1, 2015.
+Randstad Canada will endeavour to complete the required training of its employees by January 1, 2015 for AODA, and November 1, 2018 for AMA.
 In order to meet this obligation, Randstad Canada has engaged a third party consultant to develop and deliver appropriate training content; and will make and keep the prescribed records of the training that is provided.
-Randstad Canada will ensure that all new employees are provided all required training under the ADOA during the onboarding process.
+Randstad Canada will ensure that all new employees are provided all required training as per relevant provincial legislation during the onboarding process.

 When designing, procuring or acquiring self-service kiosks, Randstad Canada will have regard to the accessibility for persons with disabilities.
 Randstad Canada will ensure that any employees involved in the procurement or acquisition are apprised of the need to consider features that will make the self-service kiosk more accessible for persons with disabilities.